Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 |`top`|int| Specifies the maximum number of collection items that can be included in the result.
 Optional.
 You can only use this option when you use the object notation option.|
 |`skip`|int|Specify the number of items in the collection that are to be skipped and not included in the result.
 If `top` is specified, the result set will start after skipping the specified number of items.
 Optional.
 You can only use this option when you use the object notation option.|

-The following code sample loads a workskeet collection by selecting the `name` property and the `address` of the used range for each of the worksheets in the collection.
+The following code sample loads a workskeet collection by selecting the `name` property and the `address` of the used range for each worksheet in the collection.
 It also specifies that only the top five worksheets in the collection should be loaded.
-You could process the next set of five worksheets by specifying `top: 10` and `skip: 5` parameter values.
+You could process the next set of five worksheets by specifying `top: 10` and `skip: 5` as attribute values.

 ```js
 myWorksheets.load({